junxit/us-congress-bills-114/bill.md

 ## § 5.
 Prohibition on additional funding

 No additional funds are authorized to be appropriated to carry out this Act.
-This Act shall be carried out using amounts otherwise authorized to be appropriated or made available to the Department of Homeland Security.

 ## § 6.
 Definitions

 In this Act:

 - **(1)** The term “appropriate congressional committees” means—
-  - **(A)** the Committee on Homeland Security of the House of Representatives; and
+  - **(A)** the Committee on Homeland Security and the Permanent Select Committee on Intelligence of the House of Representatives; and
-  - **(B)** the Committee on Homeland Security and Governmental Affairs of the Senate.
+  - **(B)** the Committee on Homeland Security and Governmental Affairs and the Select Committee on Intelligence of the Senate.
 - **(2)** The term “violent extremism” means ideologically motivated international terrorism or domestic terrorism, as such terms are defined in section 2331 of title 18, United States Code.